RedCheese/top_uk_youtuners_2024/README.md

 - WhatROI do we expect if we take this course of action?

-1. Setting up a collaboration deal with Dan rhodes can pottentially yield a new profit of $1,065,000 per video
+1. Setting up a collaboration deal with Dan Rhodes can pottentially yield a new profit of $1,065,000 per video
 2. If we got a product placement campaign with DanTDM, we could generate the client aproximately $484,000 per video.
 3. Making a collaboration with NoCopySounds is worth considering as it could pottentially profit the client with $642,000 per video.

 ## Potential Coursers of Plan

+- What coruse of action we should take and why?

+Based on our analysis, we believe the best channel to advance to a long-term patnership deal with to promote the client's products is the Dan Rhodes channel.

+We'll have conversations with the marketing team to forecast what they also expect from this collaboration.
+Once we observe we're hitting  the expected milestones, we'll advance with potential patnerships with other channels like DanTDM, NoCOpyrightSOudns and others simillar.

+- What steps do we take to implement the recommended decisions effectively?

+1. Reach out with the teams behind the Dan Rhodes channel and others.
+2. Negotiate contracts within the budgets allocated to each marketting team.
+3. Kick the campaigns and track each of their performences against the KPIs
+4. Review how the campaigns have gone, gather insights and optimize based on feedback from converted customers and each channel's audiance